dlopezkluever/HistoGuesser/README.md

 ## Contributing

+Moon & Monitor Classic.
 This project was developed by Daniel Lopez from Hays, America.
 Criticisms & Contributions are welcome!

 ## License